aandreev0/fsmh/chapters/1-basics/overview.md

 :align: center
 ```

 In modern microscopes the first lens can be called "objective" and second one "tube lens".
 Together these lenses create magnified image away from the sample plane.
+Magnification comes from having lenses of different focal length, otherwise the system is a "relay system" that doesn't create magnification.
+Single lens can be used as a magnifying glass for human observer because second lens in that system is human eye (focal length approx. 17mm).

 ## Hardware

+Main components of a microscope is:

+- optical elements that create and magnify image of the sample, focus light, and correct for any imperfections in our ability to make lenses
+- system to focus the optics on parts of the sample (XYZ stage)
+- digital readout system that allows capturing light and converting to electrical signals that are recorded as "image pixel intensity"
+- computer to store and process digital data from sensor

+**Full-stack microscopy** aims to cover topics from all these areas, plus help with understanding what produces the image in the first place and how light interacts with biological samples